QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

 # Neuromorphic-Processor-paper-list

 My name is Qianpeng Li, a master in Institute of Automation, Chinese Academy of Sciences.
 I am interesting in Neuromorphic Processor, spiking neural network accelerator and machine learning.
-In this repository I will share with you some useful, interesting and magic papers.
+In this repository I will share with you some useful, interesting and magic papers.I mainly share articles about neural chip, but also involve some DNN, CNN, Transformer and sparse neural network accelerators

 ## Table of Contents